 • You are under 18 or old enough to retire.

-• You have lived in the Netherlands for 8 years or more when you were subject to compulsory education.
+• You lived in the Netherlands for 8 years or more when you were of school age.

 • You are coming to the Netherlands temporarily to study or work.

-Are you required to citizenship but are unable to?
-You may not be required to citizenship in the following situations:
+Are you required to integrate, but are unable to do so?
+In the following situations, you may not be required to integrate:

 • You have a serious illness or disability.

-• Personal circumstances make it difficult for you to become a citizen.
+• Due to personal circumstances, it is difficult for you to integrate.

-Do you already know the Dutch language and culture?
+Are you already familiar with the Dutch language and culture?
 In the following situations, you may not need to integrate:

-• You have been working in the Netherlands or volunteering here for 5 years or more.
+• You have been working in the Netherlands for 5 years or longer, or you have been doing volunteer work here for 5 years or longer.

-• You are taking a course in the Netherlands or you have graduated from a Dutch course.
-Read more about this on Inburgeren.nl.
+• You are following a course of study in the Netherlands or you have obtained a diploma from a Dutch educational institution.
+Read more about this at Inburgeren.nl.

 Term

-You must become integrated within 3 years.
-This 3-year period starts when your PIP is established.
-You can sometimes get an extension.
-For example, if there is a waiting list at the civic school, or if you are ill.
-Read more about extending the term on Inburgeren.nl.
+You must integrate within three years.
+This three-year period begins when your PIP is established.
+You can sometimes obtain an extension.
+For example, if there is a waiting list at the integration school, or if you are ill.
+Read more about extending the period at Inburgeren.nl.